 “Oh REAL-LY?
 WATCH me, B I T C H!”

-Then as I slowly made my way out the door, I turned to my friends and said, “I’ll miss you.
-Watch your backs.
-‘Dragon Lady’ will be looking for a new patsy.”
+Then as I made my way out the door, I turned to my friends and said, “I’ll miss you.
+Watch your backs …”

 From work, I went straight to the hospital Emergency Room a few blocks away.
-Later, I left for home knowing I had torn both shoulder rotator cuffs and cracked my coccyx (tailbone).
+Later, I left for my home in Punxsy knowing I had injured both shoulder rotator cuffs and cracked my coccyx (tailbone).

 For the next several weeks, I was miserable.
-Tylenol had become my middle name … but I welcomed my new sense of peace.
+Tylenol had become my middle name and best friend … but I welcomed a whole new sense of peace.

 I know exactly how you feel!
 I've been there!
 But in my case I wasn't scolded by my boss but rather a male co-worker!
 I was so angry that I actually smacked him!
 I think I kept hitting his arm!
 You see, I was still in pain from a recent kidney surgery and hernia surgery but I still had and still have the hernia!
 The doctor couldn't fix it!
 I really felt lousy that day, so I told my boss I wasn't feeling well and I left work!
 Soon after I talked to my doctor and she suggested I go on disability.
 So, I did!
 But it took 6 months for my checks to arrive!
 Then when I turned 65, I was put on Social Security.